-If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based).
+If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based) for masters level studies.
 The TOEFL score is required, regardless of the medium or amount of previous instruction in English.
 An exemption may be granted if the applicant has completed an acceptable degree from an accredited institution where the instruction was in English.

 In cases where an applicant has been recently divorced or legally separated, the applicant must wait one full year from when the divorce or separation is legally finalized before applying for admission to Golden Gate Seminary.
 Unless previously enrolled in Contextualized Leadership Development (CLD) while in prison, an applicant who has been incarcerated must wait a minimum of one year from the date of official release before applying for admission.

-A student entering the Seminary for the first time is required to furnish the Enrollment Services Office with the following items prior to admission:
+A student applying for a master's degree or diploma is required to furnish the Enrollment Services Office with the following items prior to admission:

 - Application for Admission form and appropriate fee.